josojo/subjectivocracy/Forkonomics.md

 #### Examples:

 1. Insurances: Hurricane parametric insurance, Flood parametric insurance, fire insurances, car insurances, employment insurances.
-The intelligent insurance policy selection process of insurance DAO's in order to cover policies with well-spread risk ( this would also allow fraction default coverage).
+1.1 A fund which buys well-spread insurance policies with only a fractional covering of the policies involved.
+The risks should be well of the policies should be so well spread that a fraction coverage is justified, as it currently is in the traditional insurance industry via Basel 3.
-2. Derivative Markets: All kind of markets for trading derivatives in a decentralized fashing can be built.
-These derivatives could be once tokenized and then later freely be traded on plasma exchanges
+2. Derivative Markets: All kind of markets for trading derivatives in a decentralized fashion can be built.
+These derivatives could be once tokenized and then later freely be traded on any exchanges, also plasma exchanges
 3. Gambling applications
 4. Arbitration between contract partners
 5. Arbitration platform for gitcoin like projects
+6. Stable coins with truely decentralized price feed
+7. Tokenization of Events
+8. ...

+### Governance in Forknomonics

+Forkonomics takes a very practical approach for the governance system.
+Dapps in this system have a unique way to be governed: These dapps can simply ask the dedicated arbitrators, which decision the dapp should take.
+This enables a very efficient and fast decision making.
+Only if there is a bigger disagreement within the community with the decisions of the arbitrators, then the decision can be undone in another fork and the arbitrator can be altered.
+This process is quite similar as decision are taken in modern societies.
+Usually, the nation trust elected leaders, which do most of the decision making.
+Only, if there is a public outcry about specific decision, the decision can be undone and the person making the bad decision will be removed from their mighty positions.

 ### Timeline: